-How to install Apache Cassandra on a Ubuntu 16.04, with easy.
+We’ll show you How to install Apache Cassandra on a Ubuntu 16.04.
 Apache Cassandra is a NoSQL database management system which is free and open-source.
 It allows managing large amounts of data with high availability without compromising the performance.
 Installing Apache Cassandra on a Ubuntu 16.04 is an easy task, just follow the steps bellow and you should have it done in few minutes.

 Before installing Apache Cassandra on your server make sure that the following prerequisites are met:

 – The latest version of Java 8, either the Oracle Java Standard Edition 8 or OpenJDK 8 is installed.
 If not, you can follow the instructions in this tutorial and we will show you how to install Java 8 on your Ubuntu VPS too.